• Skip to primary navigation

 • Water: Adds moisture to the peanut butter powder before adding it to the cookie dough.

-• Baking Soda: Helps leaven the cookie dough, creating a soft texture that is dense but still light.
+• Baking soda: Helps leaven the cookie dough, creating a soft texture that is dense but still light.

-• Vanilla Extract: Enhances the flavor by adding that sugary caramel classic cookie taste.
+• Vanilla extract: Enhances the flavor by adding that sugary caramel classic cookie taste.

-• Egg: Helps thicken the mixture bind into workable dough, adds moisture and makes gluten-free cookies fluffy.
+• Egg: Helps thicken the mixture bind into workable dough, adds moisture and makes gluten free cookies fluffy.

 NOTE: You can print the FULL recipe with all ingredients & detailed instructions below!